zalenix/portaldocs/portal-sdk/generated/portalfx-performance-overview.md

     You can identify Unnecessary network calls by using the scenarios located in [The BladePerformanceIncludingNetwork method](#the-bladeperformanceincludingnetwork-method).

-1. Waterfalling bundling

-    If any waterfalls exist within the extension, ensure you have the proper bundling hinting in place, as specified in the optimize bundling document located at [top-extensions-hosting-service.md#execute-content-unbundler-to-generate-zip-file](top-extensions-hosting-service.md#execute-content-unbundler-to-generate-zip-file).

-    The waterfall can be avoided or reduced by using the following code.

-      ```
-      /// <amd-bunding root="true" priority="0" />

-      import ClientResources = require("ClientResources");
-    ```

 1. Heavy rendering and CPU from overuse of UI-bound observables

     Guidelines on how to use observables are located in [portalfx-blades-viewmodel.md](portalfx-blades-viewmodel.md).